On March 31, 2010 my beloved mother

-May 13-14, 2011 - Dan and Iu-Hui Chua gave a work-in-progress presentation of their interdisciplinary collaboration: a funny, philosophical, playfully sexy, deeply
+May 13-14, 2011: Dan and the multi-talented Iu-Hui Chua gave a work-in-progress presentation of their interdisciplinary collaboration: a funny, philosophical, playfully sexy, deeply

 intimate and personal exploration of what it means to truly be connected to each other.
 Full of surprises, Kwong and Chua incorporate dance, theater, poetry, comedy, puppetry, martial arts and song in a dense and fast-paced collage of vignettes.
 This was Kwong's first major production since the passing of his mother in 2010, and the piece was partly a tribute to her.

 Music Video Production

 April 16-17, 2011: Over two intense long days of work, Dan directed the shooting of the newest environmental music video for Great Leap!
 Glad to say it went very well and we got some great footage.

 Featuring another song by Nobuko Miyamoto, MOTTAINAI is a call to remember the wisdom of our ancestors when it comes to cherishing the earth's resources and avoiding thoughtless waste.

 We had a terrific hard-working crew - Jon Edwards our Cameraman, Bob Miyamoto our Key Grip (and Nobuko's brother), Anna Woo our 1st Asst.
 Director, and many more.
 Truly a community project, we couldn't have done it without the support of many people, including our many Kickstarter funders.
 Thanks to all!